-A copy of any notice sent to Party A pursuant to Section 5 or 6 or Annex A must also be sent to (i) Enron North America Corp., Attention: Corporate Secretary at P.O.
-Box 4428, Houston, Texas 77210-4428 (Street address: 1400 Smith Street, Houston, Texas 77002) and facsimile no. (713) 853-2534, and (ii) Enron North America Corp., Attention: Assistant General Counsel, Trading Group at the above address and facsimile no. (713) 646-4818.
+A copy of any notice sent to Party A pursuant to Section 5 or 6 or Annex A must also be sent to (i) Enron North America Corp., Attention: Corporate Secretary at the above address and facsimile no. (713) 853-2534, and (ii) Enron North America Corp., Attention: Assistant General Counsel, Trading Group at the above address and facsimile no. (713) 646-4818.

 Address for notices or communications to Party B: